Testimony: Potter extensively trained on proper Taser use - NewsBreak

 Testimony: Potter extensively trained on proper Taser use

-MINNEAPOLIS — (AP) — Prosecutors nearing the end of their case against a suburban Minneapolis police officer charged in Daunte Wright's death drew on testimony from her former colleagues to portray an officer whose intended use of a Taser would have violated department policy despite extensive training.
+Prosecutors nearing the end of their case against a suburban Minneapolis police officer charged in Daunte Wright s death drew on testimony from her former colleagues to portray an officer whose intended use of a Taser would have violated department policy despite extensive training.

 Potter, 49, is charged with manslaughter in Wright's death on April 11 after he was pulled over for having expired license plate tags and an air freshener dangling from his rear-view mirror.
 Video captured the moments when Wright pulled away from officers who were trying to arrest him on an outstanding warrant, with Potter shouting “I'll tase you!” and then shooting Wright with her handgun.